omertalmi5/mocawesome-report-in-gitlab-page/README.md

+**An example for integrating integrate Mochawesome reports with GitLab Pages**

 Running this .gitlab-ci.yml will run all cypress test, generate mochawesome report and deploy it as gitlab page in permanent url.